Austin's 2034 Urban Forest Vision

 Protection and Preservation

-Policies related to preservation of public urban forest resources through regulation and other approaches that enhance preservation.
+Policies related to preservation of urban forest resources through regulation and other approaches that enhance preservation.

 Sustainable Urban Forest

-Sustainable Urban Forest policies are related to the sustainability of the urban forest resource itself and the resources related to its management, such as water (and city assets).
+Sustainable Urban Forest policies are related to the sustainability of the urban forest resource itself and the resources related to its management.

 Planting, Care, and Maintenance

-Planting, care, and maintenance policies are related to the consideration of existing public urban forest resources and proactive planning for sustainable future urban forest resources while understanding the inherent conflict between active site use and healthy forests.
+Planting, care, and maintenance policies are related to the consideration of existing public urban forest resources and proactive planning for sustainable future urban forest resources while understanding the challenges between active site use and healthy forests.

 Urban Forest Management Framework